lmriccardo/moments-learning/README.md

 $ python -m fsml.learn -d ./data/ --reverse --grid-search --cv 3
 ```

+In this case the inverse problem will be solved for each dataset in the input data folder using a Random Forest Regression method.
+Moreover, a grid search hyper-parameter tuning method is using with 3 Cross Validation.

+All the configurations for both the original and the inverse problems can be found in the configuration file [`config.py`](./fsml/learn/config.py).
+If you wants to change some configuration you can either directly modify the configuration file, or use the *Python Script* method.

 ### 2. Python Module Usage

 Second way, from the PIE (Python Interactive Environment) or a Python Script.
 This is an example to download, transform and simulate a single model multiple times.